1995 Major League Baseball postseason: Boston Red Sox vs. Cleveland Indians

 This was the first postseason meeting between the Red Sox and Indians.
 The Indians swept the Red Sox to advance to their first ever ALCS.
-It was the first playoff series win by the Indians since the 1948 World Series.

 Tony Peña would win Game 1 for the Indians with a walk-off home run in the bottom of the thirteenth.
 Orel Hershiser and the Cleveland bullpen kept the Red Sox offense silent in Game 2 as the Indians won 4–0 to take a 2–0 series lead headed to Fenway Park.
 The Indians then blew out the Red Sox in Game 3 to complete the sweep.
+This was the first playoff series win by the Indians since the 1948 World Series.

 Both teams would meet again in the ALDS in 1998, 1999 and 2016, as well as the ALCS in 2007, with the Red Sox winning in 1999 and their championship season, and the Indians winning in 1998 and 2016.